 Interests and Expertise

-My research program focuses broadly on the fluvial geomorphology, hydrology, and stream ecosystem ecology of both “natural” and human-modified river systems from reach to watershed scales.
-These interests include fields such as river restoration, watershed management, and stream ecosystem science.
-Though much of it is theoretically based, all of my research is placed within the context of better understanding our impact on rivers, improving our management of rivers, and enabling our successful restoration of rivers.
-This includes the examination of how people perceive river environments and the process of communicating science to river managers and stakeholders.
-Essentially, my research perspective examines rivers as coupled human and natural systems.
+Melinda Daniels’s research program focuses broadly on the fluvial geomorphology, hydrology, and stream ecosystem ecology of both “natural” and human-modified river systems, from reach to watershed scales.
+Her interests include river restoration, watershed management, and stream ecosystem science.
+Though much of it is theoretically based, all of her research is placed within the context of better understanding our impact on rivers, improving river management, and enabling successful river restoration.
+Daniels’s work includes examining how people perceive river environments and the process of communicating science to river managers and stakeholders.
+Essentially, her research perspective examines rivers as coupled human and natural systems.

 - Instructor, University of Illinois, 2001–2002.